 Spiritual retreat with Adyashanti (2015)

-Engaging in Trauma Informed Embodiment therapy with Gwynn Raimondi (2019)
+Trauma Informed Embodiment therapy with Gwynn Raimondi (2019)

 While I’ve not personally known or studied with these folks, I’ve learned a great deal from their art and their bodies of work, and thus feel compelled to name them here: